temt-ceo/ZFNet-MLP-Mix/samples/michigan/README.md

 # Represent text data using the bag-of-words model
 # Construct the vocabulary of the bag-of-words model
 # Transform the sentences into sparse feature vectors

+"""
+             Bag of words/Bag of N-grams model
+       Transforming documents into feature vectors Below, we will call the fir_transform method on CountVectorizer.
+This will construct the vocabulary of the bag-of-words model and transform the following three sentences into sparse feature vectors.
+ 1. The sun is shining
+ 2. The weather is sweet
+ 3. The sun is shining, the weather is sweet, and one and one is two.
+"""

 ```
 **Term Frequency-Inverse Document Frequency**<br>